 Specify properties in the spark-defaults.conf file in the form property value.

-You create a comment by adding a hash mark (#) at the beginning of a line.
+To create a comment, add a hash mark (#) at the beginning of a line.
 You cannot add comments to the end or middle of a line.

 This example shows a spark-defaults.conf file: